zognin/tp/docs/UserGuide.md

 * Client bookmarks are sorted in ascending alphabetical order of client name.
   Uppercase letters appear before lowercase letters.

+* All Client commands will function properly in all tabs.

 </div>

 ### 3.2 Inventory